 12" Vinyl of forthcoming album, A Pebble of the Brook.
 The 180g, audiophile weight, record will be pressed from a mixture of leftover vinyl from other pressings in order to reduce waste.
-This means that the color of the disc won't be known until the pressing is complete (hence the random colors in the mockups).
+Because of this, the color of each record is random.
+(So far there have been reds, browns, and greys, but the future is exciting and unknown!)

 Includes unlimited streaming of A Pebble of the Brook